Reap the benefits of Online Training for your organization.

 Welcome to our new series on ‘The Ten Perils of eLearning.’
 In our years providing online, on-demand Autodesk and BIM training, we have discovered that success is only a few proactive steps away.

-So starting today, we’re publishing a new series of posts discussing those steps – the common pitfalls and challenges that organizations face when implementing online and blended learning solutions, and how you can manage them to maximise the effectiveness of your eTraining investment.
+So starting today, we’re publishing a new series of posts discussing those steps – the common pitfalls and challenges that organizations face when implementing online and blended learning solutions, and how you can manage them to maximize the effectiveness of your eTraining investment.

 We love feedback, so please let us know if you have any suggestions, requests or experiences for us to include in this series!